infused/blamer/README.md

 ## Compatability

-Blamer is tested to be compatible with Rails 5.x.
+Blamer is tested to be compatible with Rails 5.x and 6.x.
 See version specific Installation instructions below.

 ## Installation

 You must use the correct version of blamer for the version of Rails you are running:

-### Rails 5
+### Rails 5+

 Add to your Gemfile